Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.
+• The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation.

-- Registered Agent’s name and physical address.
-The Registered Agent can be an individual, commercial registered agent, or one of the Corporation’s officeholders.
+• Registered Agent’s name and physical address.
+The Registered Agent can be an individual, a commercial registered agent, or one of the Corporation’s officeholders.

-- Name and address of the incorporator(s).
-These can be the owners of the Corporation or someone helping with the formation of the entity.
+• The name and address of the incorporator(s).
+These can be the corporation’s owners or someone helping with the formation of the entity.

 The South Dakota Articles of Incorporation can be filed online or submitted by mail.
 The mailing address is: